James Corden: 2015–2023: The Late Late Show and stardom

-Musical films
+Corden hosted the Tony Awards in 2016 and 2019, and the Grammy Awards in 2017 and 2018.
+In 2018, the Seatbelt Psychic television series was produced by Corden and his production company Fulwell 73 for Lifetime platform.

 In 2019, Corden starred in Tom Hooper's feature film adaptation of Andrew Lloyd Webber's popular musical Cats as Bustopher Jones, which received widespread negative attention.
-The film starred Jennifer Hudson, Idris Elba, Taylor Swift, Ian McKellen, and Judi Dench.
+The film also featured Jennifer Hudson, Idris Elba, Taylor Swift, Ian McKellen, and Judi Dench.
 Some critics called it one of the worst films of the year due to its poorly conceived CGI and off kilter comedic performances from Rebel Wilson and Corden.
 For his performance, Corden received the Razzie Award for Worst Supporting Actor of the year.
-Lloyd Webber was a vocal critic of the film, specially criticizing Corden's performance adding he "begged for it to be cut".
+Lloyd Webber was a vocal critic of the film, specially criticizing Corden's performance, adding he "begged for it to be cut".